Best Of16 min read

 Greengeeks

-GreenGeeks is the only host on this list that offsets 300% of the energy it consumes through renewable energy credits.
-If your brand values sustainability — and a lot of small businesses do care about this now — it's an easy alignment.
-But here's the deal: they're not just a feel-good choice.
-Their performance is legitimately solid, with LiteSpeed servers, LSCache, and a Cloudflare CDN included on all plans, not just the expensive tiers.
+GreenGeeks is the only host here that offsets 300% of its energy consumption through renewable energy credits.
+If your brand cares about sustainability — and more small businesses do these days — it's an easy fit.
+But here's the thing: they're not just a feel-good choice.
+Performance is legitimately solid, with LiteSpeed servers, LSCache, and Cloudflare CDN included on all plans, not just the expensive ones.

-Starting at $2.95/mo, pricing is competitive.
-Just keep a close eye on that renewal rate ($10.95/mo) — it's one of the steeper jumps on this list and will catch you off guard if you're not expecting it.
-(Side note: GreenGeeks also offers phone support, which is genuinely rare at this price point.
-If that matters to you, it's a real differentiator.)
+At $2.95/mo, pricing is competitive.
+Just keep an eye on that renewal rate ($10.95/mo) — it's one of the steeper jumps and will surprise you if you're not watching for it.
+One bonus: GreenGeeks offers phone support, which is genuinely rare at this price.
+If that matters to you, it's a real advantage.

 Key Features: